-Domain Standards for Mathematical Content Aligned Components of Eureka Math 3.MD.A.2 Measure and estimate liquid volumes and masses of objects using standard units of grams (g), kilograms (kg), and liters (l).
-Add, subtract, multiply, or divide to solve onestep word problems involving masses or volumes that are given in the same units, e.g., by using drawings (such as a beaker with a measurement scale) to represent the problem.
+Domain Standards for Mathematical Content Aligned Components of Eureka Math M.3.17 Measure and estimate liquid volumes and masses of objects using standard units of grams (g), kilograms (kg), and liters (l).
+Add, subtract, multiply or divide to solve onestep word problems involving masses or volumes that are given in the same units (e.g., by using drawings, such as a beaker with a measurement scale) to represent the problem.
 G3 M2 Topic B: Measuring Weight and Liquid Volume in Metric Units G3 M2 Lesson 12: Round two-digit measurements to the nearest ten on the vertical number line.
 G3 M2 Lesson 21: Estimate sums and differences of measurements by rounding, and then solve mixed word problems.
 Cluster: Represent and interpret data.
-3.MD.B.3 Draw a scaled picture graph and a scaled bar graph to represent a data set with several categories.
-Solve one- and two-step "how many more" and "how many less" problems using information presented in scaled bar graphs.
-G3 M6: Collecting and Displaying Data 3.MD.B.4 Generate measurement data by measuring lengths using rulers marked with halves and fourths of an inch.
+M.3.18 Draw a scaled picture graph and a scaled bar graph to represent a data set with several categories.
+Solve one- and two-step "how many more" and "how many less" problems using information presented in scaled bar graphs (e.g., draw a bar graph in which each square in the bar graph might represent 5 pets).
+G3 M6: Collecting and Displaying Data M.3.19 Generate measurement data by measuring lengths using rulers marked with halves and fourths of an inch.
 Show the data by making a line plot, where the horizontal scale is marked off in appropriate units-whole numbers, halves, or quarters.
 G3 M6: Collecting and Displaying Data G3 M7 Lesson 19: Use a line plot to record the number of rectangles constructed from a given number of unit squares.
 G3 M7 Lesson 22: Use a line plot to record the number of rectangles constructed in Lessons 20 and 21.